DevToys-app/Documentation/articles/extension-development/getting-started/setup.md

 To debug an extension seamlessly, you need to set a specific environment variable on your system.
 Follow these steps:
 1. Locate `DevToys` and `DevToys.CLI` programs on your computer.
+It is common to find it in `/usr/bin/devtoys` and `/usr/bin/devtoys.cli`.
 Keep this path handy for a later step.
 1. Launch the Terminal application.
 1. Enter the command `nano ~/.bashrc`.
 1. Within the opened `nano` editor, append the following line at the end of the document to define the `DevToysGuiDebugEntryPoint` and `DevToysCliDebugEntryPoint` variables.